KITrobotics/rll_sdk/docs/general/vm_setup.rst

 2. Start VirtualBox and import the downloaded `.ova` file by choosing:
    `File->Import Appliance` from the menu.

 3. Select the downloaded `.ova` file and adjust the machine settings if required.
 The defaults should be fine and can be adjusted later.

 4. Click `Import`, this will take a while.

-5. By default the VM uses only 8MB of `Video Memory`.
-It is highly recommended to increase this value.
-Open the VM settings, go to the `Display Settings` and increase the `Video Memory` e.g. up to `128MB`.
-You can also tick the `Enable 3D Acceleration` checkbox.
+5. Open the VM settings, go to the `Display Settings` and make sure that the VM has enough `Video Memory` available, i.e. set it to the maximum value of `128MB`.
+You should also tick the `Enable 3D Acceleration` checkbox.
 If you later notice that the VM crashes or has display issues un-tick the checkbox.

 6. If you have completed these steps the VM is setup and can be powered on.

-.. note:: The default username and password are both: **rll**

-.. note:: The VM is configured to use a German keyboard layout by default.

 .. note:: You **cannot** change the virtual machine's  settings while the VM instance is running.
           If you want to change the settings you need to first power if off.